Minnesota tops Sporting KC 2-1 on Reynoso PK - WHIZ News

 The penalty came after Emanuel Reynoso made a nice touch in the box and was tripped by Ilie Sanchez as he followed the ball.

-Kansas City (17-8-7) remained tied with Seattle at the top of the West but now the Sounders have a game in hand.
+Kansas City (17-8-7) remained tied with Seattle at the top of the West with two teams having two games remaining.
+Colorado defeated Houston 1-0 on Sunday to move into a three-way tie but the Rapids have just one game remaining.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports